boozinka/misc_network_tools/README.md

 #### as_num_parse.py

 Reads in the ouput from "show ip bgp", parses all the BGP AS numbers from the output and writes them to a file in ranges.

+#### cidr_creator.py

+Reads in a list of IPv4 addresses as strings, calculates the available CIDR subnets and outputs them